What degree or educational requirements are required to apply to RIT’s graduate programs?

 If you feel that your academic credentials are not the equivalent of a U.S. bachelor's degree, we recommend an academic credential evaluation to determine the exact U.S. degree equivalency.

 Generally, no, an international credential evaluation is NOT required for admission to graduate programs at RIT.
-However, our office will conduct a review of your academic documents when received and if we DO NOT believe that your educational background is the equivalent of a 4 year U.S. bachelor's degree and a bridge program is not an option or is not agreeable to the applicant, we may suggest that you have your credentials reviewed by one of the agencies listed below.
+However, our office will conduct a review of your academic documents when received and if we DO NOT believe that your educational background is the equivalent of a 4 year U.S. bachelor's degree, we may suggest that you have your credentials reviewed by one of the agencies listed below.

 What is the application deadline?